Home Blog Best LGBT Books of All Time – Top 10

 10 best LGBT books of all time – A Boy’s Own Story – Edmund White

 You are most likely to compare A Boy’s Own Story with the classic The Catcher in the Rye by J.D.
 Salinger.
 The story begins with the first sexual encounter of a boy at the age of 15.
 The story focuses on him and his experiences coming to terms with his sexual identity as a youth in the Mid-Western United States.
-The two additional novels are The Beautiful Room is Empty and The Farewell Symphony.
+The two additional Novels are The Beautiful Room is Empty and The Farewell Symphony.
 These two later written novels follow the boy into young adulthood.

 A Little Life – Hanya Yanagihara